Derek Muller

-Derek Alexander Muller (born 9 November 1982) is an Australian-Canadian science communicator, filmmaker, and television personality, who is best known for his YouTube channel Veritasium, which has 13.5 million subscribers as of March 2023.
-Muller has also appeared as a correspondent on the Netflix web series Bill Nye Saves the World since 2017.
+Derek Alexander Muller (born 9 November 1982) is an Australian-born science communicator and media personality, best known for his YouTube channel Veritasium, which has over 19,500,000 (as of Nov 17, 2025) subscribers and 3.8 billion views (as of Nov 17, 2025).

 Early life and education

-Muller was born to South African parents in Traralgon, Victoria, Australia, and moved to Vancouver, British Columbia, Canada, when he was 18 months old.
+Muller was born to South African parents in Traralgon, Victoria, Australia.
+His family moved to Vancouver, British Columbia, Canada, when he was 18 months old.
 In 2000, Muller graduated from West Vancouver Secondary School.
 In 2004, Muller graduated from Queen's University in Kingston, Ontario, with a Bachelor of Applied Science in Engineering Physics.

-Muller moved to Australia to study film-making, but instead enrolled for a Ph.D. in physics education research from the University of Sydney, which he completed in 2008 with a thesis: Designing Effective Multimedia for Physics Education.
-He was still looking for a creative career but did not find a direct path.
+Muller moved to Australia to study film-making; however, he instead enrolled for a Ph.D. in physics education research from the University of Sydney, which he completed in 2008 with a thesis: Designing Effective Multimedia for Physics Education.

 Career

-Muller has been listed as a team member of the ABC's television program Catalyst since 2008.
+Muller has been listed as a team member of the ABC television program Catalyst since 2008.

-During his Ph.D. course, he was also teaching in a tutoring company, where he took a full-time job as science head after he completed the course in 2008.
+During his Ph.D. program, he taught at a tutoring company, where he became the full-time Science Head after completing his Ph.D. in 2008.
 He quit the job at the end of 2010.

-In 2011 Muller created his YouTube channel "Veritasium" (see section below), which became his main source of livelihood in a few years.
+In 2011, Muller created his YouTube channel "Veritasium" (see section below), which became his main source of livelihood within a few years.
+During his early days as a YouTuber, he often recorded videos while walking through neighborhoods or hiking, discussing general topics with a scientific and educational perspective.

 Since 2011, Muller has continued to appear on Catalyst, reporting scientific stories from around the globe, and on Australian television network Ten as the 'Why Guy' on the Breakfast program.
 In May 2012, he gave a TEDxSydney talk using the subject of his thesis.
 He presented the documentary Uranium – Twisting the Dragon's Tail, which aired in July–August 2015 on several public television stations around the world and won the Eureka Prize for Science Journalism.

 On 21 September 2015, Muller hosted the Google Science Fair Awards Celebration for that year.

 Muller has also won the Australian Department of Innovation Nanotechnology Film Competition and the 2013 Australian Webstream Award for "Best Educational & Lifestyle Series".

 Starting in April 2017, he appeared as a correspondent on the Netflix series Bill Nye Saves the World.

-Muller presented in film Vitamania: The Sense and Nonsense of Vitamins, a documentary by Genepool Productions, released in August 2018.
+Muller presented in the film Vitamania: The Sense and Nonsense of Vitamins, a documentary by Genepool Productions, released in August 2018.
 The film answers questions about vitamins and the use of dietary vitamin supplements.

 Muller's works have been featured in Scientific American, Wired, Gizmodo, and i09.